Inklingo

 nounA2general

-Use 'significado' when you are asking for or explaining the definition of a specific word, phrase, or symbol.
+Use 'significado' when asking for the definition of a specific word, phrase, or symbol, or when referring to the general concept of meaning.

 A simple red heart symbol floating above a small child who is happily hugging a soft teddy bear, illustrating the definition or meaning of the symbol.